ivyngvu/ITSG-33-Lab-Instructions/README.md

 ## Overview

-Welcome to the **IBM Bob Developer Day - Track D: Secure Development with IBM Bob**!
+Welcome to the **IBM Bob Developer Day - Track C: Secure Development with IBM Bob**!

 These hands-on labs teach you how to accelerate Authority to Operate (ATO) readiness and security assessment preparation using IBM Bob as your AI-powered security assessment assistant.